 The mailroom is able to ship via USPS and UPS (not Fed Ex) to state-side addresses only.
 All outgoing mail and packages need to be at the mailroom by 2:30 pm Monday through Friday.
-A mail key will be issued to each new full-time student at the start of the semester.
-This does not apply to students taking only online courses.
+A mail key will be issued to each new full-time residential student at the start of the semester.
 Mail and packages cannot be obtained without a key.
 The replacement fee for a lost mail key is \$10.00.
 Failure to return the mail key when leaving NWC will result in a \$10.00 deduction from the student's enrollment deposit.